-A Resident Director is the professional responsible for supervising personnel and the total educational and developmental program within the residence hall.
+A Resident Director is the professional responsible for supervising personnel and the total educational and developmental program within the residence halls.
 This includes supervision of the Resident Assistants (RAs), program development, policy enforcement and facility management.
-RDs are part of the Student Affairs staff, are university officials, and report to the Dean of Students (or designee).
+RDs are part of the Student Affairs staff, are university officials, and report to the Director of Housing and Residence Life (or designee).